henrylawson/photish/README.md

 `workers`              | the number of workers to create, for computers with multiple processors, photish is configured by default to spawn a worker for each process, a worker is responsible for image generation and html generation, load balancing is done randomly via a simple round robin allocation
-`threads`              | the number of threads each worker should create to handle image magick transcoding `force`                | this should always be false, if true, all content will be regenerated and nothing cached
+`threads`              | the number of threads each worker should create to handle image magick transcoding `force`                | this should always be false, if true, all content will be regenerated and nothing cached `plugins`              | an array of plugin names that have been included in your Gemfile and that Photish should require into it's runtime

 #### Customizing Templates